cc-tweaked/CC-Tweaked/doc/reference/breaking_changes.md

      environment.
    - Support for dumping functions (`string.dump`) and loading binary chunks has been removed.

+ - File handles, HTTP requests and websockets now always use the original bytes rather than encoding/decoding to UTF-8.

 ## Minecraft 1.13 {#mc-1.13}
  - The "key code" for [`key`] and [`key_up`] events has changed, due to Minecraft updating to LWJGL 3.
 Make sure you're using the constants provided by the [`keys`] API, rather than hard-coding numerical values.